Youssef-Ma7moud-Eid/Youssef-Mahmoud/README.md

 - 💻 I'm a competitive programmer.
 - 🤓 Always learning new things.
 - ❤ Contributing to Open Source.
-- 🤔 I’m currently open for : `An Student`.
+- 🤔 I’m currently open for : `An intern`.
 <br><br>

 <!-- Views -->